python-microservices/pyms/docs/encrypt_decryt_configuration.md

 ## 4. Decrypt from your config file

 Pyms knows if a variable is encrypted if this var start with the prefix `enc_` or `ENC_`.
-PyMS searches for your key file in the `KEY_FILE` env variable and decrypts this value to store it in the same variable without the `enc_` prefix, for example,
+PyMS searches for your key file in the `PYMS_KEY_FILE` env variable and decrypts this value to store it in the same variable without the `enc_` prefix, for example,

 ```yaml